nezaj/Reference/js_good_parts/chp3_notes.md

        }
 };
 ```
 By reducing your global footprint to a single name, you significantly reduce the chance of bad interactions with other applications, widgets, or libraries.
 Your pro- gram also becomes easier to read because it is obvious that MYAPP.stooge refers to a top-level structure.
-In the next chapter, we will see ways to use closure for informa- tion hiding, which is another effective global abatement technique.
+In the next chapter, we will see ways to use closure for information hiding, which is another effective global abatement technique.